William S. Hart Union High School District

 The William S. Hart Union High School District (commonly referred to simply as the Hart District) is a school district in the Santa Clarita Valley of Los Angeles County, California.
 It serves all of the valley's high school students (grades 9–12) and most of its junior high school students (grades 7–8).
-As of 2019–20, the total number of enrolled students (in 16 schools) was 23,019.
-The district's superintendent is Mike Kuhlman.
+As of 2023–24, the total number of enrolled students (in 16 schools) was 22,135.
+The district's superintendent is Michael Vierra.
 The district is named after William S. Hart, one of the first western film stars, who lived in Newhall and was a local benefactor.
 The region served by the Hart District is also served by the Sulphur Springs, Saugus, Castaic, and Newhall elementary school districts.

+History

+Prior to the establishment of William S. Hart High School in 1945, students in the Santa Clarita Valley continuing after elementary school would attend San Fernando High School in the Pacoima neighborhood of Los Angeles.

+Enrollment decline

+Between the 2015 and 2019, student enrollment within the Hart District declined 11.7% from an all-time high of 27,155 students during the 2015–16 academic year to 23,968 students during the 2019–2020 academic year.
+The COVID-19 pandemic continued this downward trend, with student enrollment declining a further 6.5% to 22,469 students during the 2022–23 academic year.
+During the 2023–24 academic year, the district's total student enrollment was 22,135, down 1.5% from the previous year.
+Despite a number of new housing developments being constructed throughout the Santa Clarita Valley, overall student enrollment is still expected to continue declining for the foreseeable future.